Polish Armed Forces Avenue, Szczecin: After 2015

 Eventually, 1st concept won.
 In response to the abandonment of the restoration of the tram line, the Association of the Aesthetic and Modern Szczecin (Polish Stowarzyszenie Estetycznego i Nowoczesnego Szczecina) demanded that the city re-run the public consultation.
 In May 2017, city activists started collecting signatures for a civic resolution project on the restoration of tram traffic on Wojska Polskiego Avenue.
 A vote in favour of restoring the tram line was cast by 1,554 people, after which the resolution was put to a vote at a city council session.
 Ultimately, with 9 votes in favour, 9 against and 2 abstentions, the resolution was not adopted.

 In June 2017, the city, in cooperation with the Association of Polish Architects, announced a competition for the design of the reconstruction of Wojska Polskiego Avenue from Zwycięstwa Square to Szarych Szeregów Square.
 The winning project was prepared by the Archaid design studio.
 At the end of 2020, the city announced a tender for renovation of the said section of the avenue in accordance with the winning design.
 The tender was settled in March 2021 in favour of the MTM company.
 The selected contractor shall be obliged to carry out the modernisation works within 24 months from the date of entering into the agreement for the realisation of each of the two investment stages.

+The new al. Wojska Polskiego will include 173 parking spaces, 6 EV charging stations and 9 disabled parking spaces.
+The speed will be limited to 30km/h.